trueheart78/trueheart78.com/resume.md

 ![refresh if you don't see a 'taylor swift whats up.gif'][taylor-whats-up]

-* Five years of Ruby.
+* Six years of Ruby.
-* Five years of being a huge Taylor Swift fan.
+* Six years of being a huge Taylor Swift fan.
 * Thirteen years of PHP, MySQL, and JavaScript.
-* Ten years of managing critical on-line systems.
+* Eleven years of managing critical on-line systems.

 ## Side Projects